-A tenant, or anyone in subsequent possession of the rented property (such as: sub-lessee or assignee), who unlawfully holds over after termination of the lease, is liable to landlord for all actual damages caused by the holding over, and at the least, is liable for the apportioned rent for the period of holding over at the rate provided in the lease.
+A tenant, or anyone in subsequent possession of the rented property (such as: sub-lessee or assignee), who unlawfully holds over after the lease period ends, is liable to landlord for all actual damages caused by the holding over.
+At the very least, the holdover tenant is responsible for the apportioned rent during the period of holding over at the rate provided in the lease.

-Landlord may seek damages under this section as part of the eviction suit, or he may file a separate action for damages.
-Landlord may also pursue other remedies granted by the lease or other applicable law against a holdover tenant.
+A landlord may seek damages under this section as part of the eviction suit, or he may file a separate action for damages.
+Landlords may also pursue other remedies granted by the lease or other applicable law against a holdover tenant.
 See the Breach of Lease article for more information.

 Judicial Eviction Procedure

-Whenever the landlord has given to tenant the proper written notice to vacate the premises, and the tenant does not comply, the landlord may make a complaint in writing to the District Court of the county where the property is located.
+When the landlord has given the tenant proper written notice to vacate the property and the tenant does not comply, the landlord may file a complaint, in writing, with the District Court of the county where the property is located.

-The court will issue a summons notifying the tenant to appear in court on the stated day.
+The court will then issue a summons notifying the tenant to appear in court on the stated day.
 When both parties appear before the court, the tenant will be required to explain he or she should be permitted to remain in the property.
 The constable or sheriff will serve the court summons on the tenant, subtenant, or assignee on the property, or on their known or authorized agent.
 If none of those persons can be found, the sheriff or constable will post a copy of the summons in a conspicuous place on the property.
 Where tenant, sub-tenant, or assignee has also been sent a notice by first class mail, the posting of the summons will be conclusively presumed to be sufficient service to support a judgment to restore the property to the landlord.

-If either the landlord or the tenant fails to appear at the eviction hearing, the judge may decide to postpone the hearing for not less than six nor more than ten days after the day originally scheduled.
+If either the landlord or the tenant fails to appear at the eviction hearing, the judge may decide to postpone the hearing for not less than six or more than ten days after the date stated in the summons.

-If after the hearing the court rules for the landlord, the court will order the tenant to leave the dwelling within 4 days.
+If after the hearing the court rules for the landlord, the tenant will be ordered to leave the dwelling within 4 days.
 The tenants may also be ordered to pay for the landlord’s costs for filing this suit.
-If the tenant has not moved out within the time ordered, the landlord should request that the court issue a "warrant of restitution" directing the sheriff to allow the landlord to repossess the property and move the tenant's belongings out of the premises.
-The sheriff must be present at the actual eviction.
-However, he will not participate in physically moving tenant's possessions.
+If the tenant has not moved out within the time ordered, the landlord may request that the court issue a "warrant of restitution" directing the sheriff to allow the landlord to repossess the property and move the tenant's belongings outside of the property.
+The sheriff must be present during the actual eviction, however, he will not participate in physically moving tenant's possessions.
 That is the landlord's responsibility.